mosra/magnum/README.md

 DESIGN GOALS
 ============

-*   **2D is not an ugly stepchild**
-    Many engines out there were created as pure 2D or 3D and the alternative is usually just an afterthought, if it is present at all.
+*   **2D is not an ugly stepchild.** Many engines out there were created as pure 2D or 3D and the alternative is usually just an afterthought, if present at all.
 If you want to do your next project in 2D only, you have to either relearn another engine from scratch or emulate it in 3D, leaving many things overly complicated.
 Magnum treats 2D equivalently to 3D so you can reuse what you already learned for 3D and even combine 2D and 3D in one project.

-*   **Forward compatibility**
-    If newer technology makes things faster, simpler or more intuitive, it is the way to go.
+*   **Forward compatibility.** If newer technology makes things faster, simpler or more intuitive, it is the way to go.
 Magnum by default relies on decent C++11 support and modern OpenGL features and if some feature isn't available, it tries to emulate it using older functionality.
 However, you are not restricted to use the older functionality directly, if you really want to.

-*   **Intuitive, but not restrictive API**
-    Scripting languages are often preferred to C/C++ because they are designed to have less complicated APIs and less boilerplate code.
+*   **Intuitive, but not restrictive API.** Scripting languages are often preferred to C/C++ because they are designed to have less complicated APIs and less boilerplate code.
 Magnum is designed with intuitivity in mind, but also with speed and static checks that strongly-typed native code offers.
     It wraps OpenGL into less verbose and more type-safe API, which is easier to use.
 Usually the most common way is the most simple, but if you need full control, you can have it.

-*   **Extensible and replaceable components**
-    If you want to use different mathematical library for specific purposes, that new windowing toolkit, your own file formats or another physics library, you can.
+*   **Extensible and replaceable components.** If you want to use different mathematical library for specific purposes, that new windowing toolkit, your own file formats or another physics library, you can.
 Conversion of math structures between different libraries can be done on top of pre-made skeleton classes, support for file formats is done using plugins and platform support is done by writing simple wrapper class.

 SUPPORTED PLATFORMS
 ===================